ecigwe/Universal-School-System-1/README.md

 * The details of a specific class can be updated.
 * The details of a specific class can be deleted.

+### Personal Study Timetables
+To peform this kind of activity on the app, the registered student or staff who has verified his or her account phone number needs to be logged in.

+A student or a staff cannot create a new timetable, when he or she has an existing one.
+He or she would have to delete the current one to make way for the new.

+* Every registered student or staff can create a personal timetable for studying.
+* Every registered student or staff can fetch their personal studying timetable.
+* Every registered student or staff can update their personal studying timetable.
+* Every registered student or staff can delete their personal studying timetable.

 ### Permissions For Accesssing Resources

 The administrators of the application have access to all the resources in the system.